hydrusnetwork/hydrus/docs/running_from_source.md

     3. FFMPEG

-        You should already have ffmpeg.
-Just type `ffmpeg` into a new terminal, and it should give a basic version response.
-If you somehow don't have ffmpeg, check your package manager.
+        You should already have ffmpeg, but double-check: just type `ffmpeg` into a new terminal, and it should give a basic version response.
+If you don't have it, check your package manager.

 === "macOS"